Optimism

 Notes

 It is not the L1 chain that dictates the state of an OP Stack based chain.
-Rather, it provides the inputs (transactions/ordering) from which the state of the L2 chain can be derived (in for example the op-node/op-geth clients).
+Rather, it provides the inputs (transactions/ordering) from which the state of the L2 chain can be derived by an appriate client (op-node/op-geth for example).